Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Take your time exploring Retiro Park.

-Retiro Park is one of my favorite parks in the world: it’s beautiful, it’s laid back, it’s relaxing, and it’s full of interesting things to do.
+Retiro Park is one of my personal favorite parks in the world: it’s beautiful, it’s laid back, it’s relaxing, and it’s full of interesting things to do.

 Retiro is definitely worth more than a quick walk through it–here are a few things to consider seeing in the park.